Al-Mawardi: Early life

+Birth

 He was born in the year 364 AH/974 CE in Basra, Iraq.
 Some authors make the claim that his family was Kurdish, a claim which is unsubstantiated.

 Education

 When Baghdad was a centre and hub of civilization, learning, and knowledge, that is when al-Mawardi pursued his education there.
 Along with his companions, he started his studies at a very young age, concentrating on religious sciences and specifically the study of Hadith.
 Based on chronicles of his early schooling, al-Mawardi pursued his study in his native Basra region.
 He received instruction in the field of Hadith from a number of well-known hadith scholars.
 It is confirmed by his pupil Al-Khatib al-Baghdadi that al-Mawardi was regarded in Hadith as having a solid memory, being reliable and being trustworthy.
 Al-Mawardi left his village to complete his education before moving to Baghdad and settling in Darb az-Za'farani.
 There, he pursued his education in Hadith and Fiqh and joined the renowned Abu Hamid al-Isfarayini's halaqah (study circle).
 Al-Mawardi set out on a journey to various regions to disseminate and put his knowledge to use after completing his education in Baghdad.
 He travelled for a while before coming back to Baghdad to share the immense knowledge he had gained.